Su Luopei (Robert Spence) Phonetics with Listening Practice (British), SoSe 2023

 Please don’t hesitate to reach out if you have any kind of special needs.

 You should also have received a four-page document entitled Initial Survey, containing a number of questions.
 These are not didactic questions, i.e. I’m not asking you questions to see whether you know something that I already know, I’m asking you questions because I want to find out something that I don’t yet know.
-If you haven’t already sent me your answers to these questions, could you please do so soon:
+If you haven’t already sent me your answers to these questions, could you please do so as soon as possible – preferably before the first class.

 Here is the plan for the course, showing what we will be doing each week: